AmarooHQ/whitepaper/STYLE_GUIDE.md

 ## Authorship, Contributors, and Acknowledgement

 The three primary contribution-breakpoints are: *Authors*, *Contributors*, and *acknowledgements*.
-There are also two more breakpoints: *uncredited contributors* (e.g. someone who raises an issue regarding a typo) and *non-contributors*.
+There are also two more breakpoints: *uncredited contributors* and *non-contributors*.

 Note: there is a natural ambiguity between the *term* "Contributor" and the word *contributor*.
 For the sake of this section, the term *Contributor* will always be capitalized, and the word *contributor* (uncapitalized) refers to the general concept of *one who contributes*.